BarbyKelly/quizproject/README.md

 # Estonia Quiz

-This quiz has been created for anyone who would like to test their knowledge of Estonia.
-Website was also meant to include extra links if visitor was curious to find out more about Estonia.
-For now these links are part of the README file only.
+Estonia quiz has been created by Software Development student, as part of Code Institute's Javascript project.
+This quiz is for anyone who would like to test their knowledge about Estonia.
+Developer had planned to include an Extra part for this website, where visitors could find out more about Estonia, and see the research done by the developer for creating questions and answers for the quiz.
+Due to developer being a beginner in coding, this extra link is part of the website for now is included in the README file instead of a button on the website.

 Link to the live site: https://barbykelly.github.io/Estonia-Quiz/